fogo-sh/rfcs/text/0002-winter-2025-modded-minecraft-server.md

 [unresolved-questions]: #unresolved-questions

-Will we do Stoneblock?
+None, we will do Stoneblock 4.

 # High-level technical overview

 [high-level-technical-overview]: #high-level-technical-overview

-Similar to Cheesetown, but modded server.
+Hosted on Jack's ThinkCentre, exposed via port 25575, making room for a future potential [TBD] entity server.

 # Involvement